Breaking the Grid: Distance-Guided Reinforcement Learning in Large Discrete Action Spaces: Experiments

 \paragraph{Recommender}~\\ Recommender systems are classical environments with large irregularly structured action spaces \citep[e.g.,][]{dulac2015, chandak2019}.
-We utilize the MovieLens 25M dataset, which contains metadata and user preferences on movies \citep{movielens2023}.
+We utilize the MovieLens 25M dataset, which contains metadata and user preferences on movies \citep{Harper2015}.
 Based on this data, we construct a simulation of user behavior when interacting with a movie platform.
-We construct a feature vector per movie by vectorizing the list of movies based on their genre description using a combined \textit{term-frequency} (tf) and \textit{inverse-document-frequency} (idf) vectorizer \citep[cf.][]{sklearn2023}.
+We construct a feature vector per movie by vectorizing the list of movies based on their genre description using a combined \textit{term-frequency} (tf) and \textit{inverse-document-frequency} (idf) vectorizer \citep[cf.][]{Pedregosa2011}.
 As the resulting matrix contains several duplicates, i.e., movies with the exact same combination of features, we retrieve only unique feature vectors.
 We base the conditional probability of a customer picking movie $j$ if the last movie picked was $i$ on the cosine similarity of both movies' feature vectors.
 Cosine similarity \(S_{ij}\) between two movies \(i\) and \(j\) is computed as

-We then obtain a probability $\Tilde{P}_{ij}$ of picking recommended movie $j$ --- when the last picked movie was $i$ --- by applying a sigmoid function to each $S_{ij}$, yielding
+We then obtain a probability $\Tilde{P}_{ij}$ of picking recommended movie $j$ -- when the last picked movie was $i$ -- by applying a sigmoid function to each $S_{ij}$, yielding

 In the discrete versions, based on similarity to the previously watched movie, the user can select one of the recommended movies or a different movie.
 If the user selects one of the recommended movies, the probability of the user leaving the system after watching the movie is $10\%$.
 In case of selecting a non-recommended movie, the probability is $20\%$.
 This corresponds to the setting studied in \citet{dulac2015} and simulates user patience.
-The agent then collects a movie-specific reward, which is attributed based on criteria that vary across experimental settings.
+The agent then collects a movie-specific reward derived from the dataset.
 An episode has at most $100$ steps and terminates when the customer leaves the site.

 In the hybrid versions, a price for each recommended movie is estimated.
-The user chooses one of the recommended movies or another movie based on a Multinomial Logit (MNL) customer choice model with movie similarities and prices as input.
+The user chooses one of the recommended movies or another movie based on a Multinomial logit (MNL) customer choice model with movie similarities and prices as input.
 The MNL model works as follows: the utility for each recommended movie $j$ is given by

 where $\kappa_{\text{similarity}}$ and $\kappa_{\text{price}}$ are preference parameters for similarity and price sensitivity respectively, $S_{ij}$ is the cosine similarity between the last watched movie $i$ and movie $j$, $p_j$ is the price of movie $j$, and $\varepsilon_j$ is an i.i.d. standard Gumbel noise term, as commonly used for MNL models \citep[cf.][]{book_train_2009}.
 An outside option (selecting a non-recommended movie) has utility